-Fidel Castro (1926-2016) was born in Cuba, the illegitimate son of a Spanish immigrant who had prospered in the sugar industry.
-The teenaged Castro was academically gifted and, with his tall and powerful physique, was also a talented sportsman.
-In 1945, Castro began studying law at the University of Havana.
+Fidel Castro (1926-2016) was a socialist revolutionary who in 1959 seized control of the island nation of Cuba.
+He ruled Cuba for almost half a century.
+Castro was the illegitimate son of a Spanish immigrant who had prospered in the sugar industry.
+As a teenager, he was both academically gifted and a talented sportsman with a tall and powerful physique.
+Castro began studying law at the University of Havana in 1945.
 It was there he became interested in politics, firstly student politics and then those of the national government.
 He graduated with a doctorate in 1950 and worked briefly for a small law firm in Cuba’s capital city, Havana.
 Castro held nationalist and anti-American political views.
 He wanted Cuba to be economically and politically independent from the US, which he viewed as a major exploiter of Latin American nations.
 Castro was especially outraged by the 1952 coup which brought Fulgencio Batista, a military officer, to the Cuban presidency.
-Batista’s regime was recognised by Washington days after the coup – to Castro, this was evidence that the coup was backed, if not orchestrated by the Americans.
+Batista’s regime was recognised by Washington days after the coup.
+To Castro, this was evidence that the coup was backed, if not orchestrated by the Americans.

-In July 1953, Castro led a group of 160 rebels armed with shotguns and rifles and attacked Cuba’s second-largest military barracks.
-The raid was a disaster; though numbers are vague, more rebels died than soldiers.
-Castro and his brother, Raul, were quickly captured and charged with treason.
-Fidel Castro used his trial to deliver a four-hour speech, where he condemned Batista as a dictator and outlined his own political platform for a new Cuba.
+In July 1953 Castro led a group of 160 rebels armed with shotguns and rifles and attacked Cuba’s second-largest military barracks.
+The raid was a disaster, more rebels dying than soldiers.
+Castro and his brother Raul were captured and charged with treason.
+Castro used his trial to deliver a four-hour speech, where he condemned Batista as a dictator and outlined his own political platform for a new Cuba.
 It included a return to the socialist constitution of 1940, land reforms and redistribution, and profit sharing for both industrial workers (30 percent of the population) and sugar workers (55 percent).
 This monologue attracted publicity, though days later Castro was handed a 15-year prison sentence.
 In 1955 the government announced an amnesty for all political prisoners and Castro was released.
-He traveled to Mexico and completed military training with Spanish Civil War veterans and the Argentinian revolutionary ‘Che’ Guevara.
-Castro also made contact with Soviet agents (an unsuccessful attempt to acquire supplies) then spent some time in the US trying to drum up support for a counter-coup to remove Batista.
+He travelled to Mexico and completed military training with Spanish Civil War veterans and the Argentinian revolutionary Ernesto ‘Che’ Guevara.
+Castro also made contact with Soviet agents (an unsuccessful attempt to acquire supplies) then spent time in the US trying to drum up support for a counter-coup to remove Batista.